kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/service-config.md

         "disktype": "ssd",
     },

-    # tini_enabled allows you to set the `--init` options when a container is started in Docker.
+    # The tini_enabled field allows you to set the `--init` options when a container is started in Docker.
     # OPTIONAL
     # Default (true)
     tini_enabled = True